Glazed linen: the noble fabric of the modern boubou

 • Dry cleaning: This is the recommended method, especially for heavily embroidered pieces.

 • Ironing: Iron inside out at a medium temperature.
-Avoid direct steam on the embroideries.
+Avoid direct steam on embroideries.

-• Storage: Hang your boubou on a wide hanger to avoid creases.
+• Storage: Hang your boubou on a wide hanger to avoid wrinkles.

 Discover our glazed linen boubous: